 In 2013, we marked the 30th anniversary of our Wye Faculty and Deans programs in support of liberal education.

-Provosts and academic deans are encouraged to register before March 14, 2014 and should complete the on-line application form by clicking APPLY NOW at the top of this page.
+Provosts and academic deans are encouraged to register before June 1, 2016 and should complete the on-line application form here.
 Each seminar begins with an opening reception and dinner on the evening of the first day and closes with lunch on the final day.
 Participants' guests are welcome on a double occupancy basis for a small additional fee, which includes room, board, social events, and a copy of the readings.
 Guests are welcome to observe the seminar, but do not participate in the roundtable discussion.